 - Yoast SEO to add Search Engine Optimization functionality to your WooCommerce store.

-These are the extension you will need after installing and configuring WooCommerce on your WordPress site.
+These are the extensions you will need after installing and configuring WooCommerce on your WordPress site.

 Some Extra Steps You Need to Do After Installing WooCommerce: